pablo-q/loopback-next/docs/site/Validation-controller-layer.md

 ---
 lang: en
-title: 'Validation in the Controller Layer'
+title: 'Validation in the Controller, Repository and Service Layer'
 keywords: LoopBack 4.0, LoopBack 4
 sidebar: lb4_sidebar
-permalink: /doc/en/lb4/Validation-controller-layer.html
+permalink: /doc/en/lb4/Validation-controller-repo-service-layer.html
 ---

-In the case where validation rules are not static, validations cannot be specified at the model level.
+In the case where validation rules are not static, validation cannot be specified at the model level.
 Hence, validation can be added in the controller layer.

-Take an example of a promo code in an order, it is usually a defined value that only valid for a certain period of time.
+Take an example of a promo code in an order, it is usually a defined value that is only valid for a certain period of time.
 And in the CoffeeShop example, the area code of a phone number usually depends on the geolocation.

 ## Add validation function in the Controller method

-The simplest way is to apply the validation function in the controller method, that is:
+The simplest way is to apply the validation function in the controller method.
+For example:

 ```ts
 // create a validatePhoneNum function and call it here